seanblanchfield/blog/working-with-me.md

 - I normally have less than 5 emails in my inbox.
 Every email gets processed.
 If you write me an email, you can be sure that I will read it soon, and if it requires action from me, I will translate it into my to-do list and calendar, or delegate/reject and let you know.
 - Clear and actionable requests will probably move directly into my to-do list or calendar.
 Ambiguous emails will likely languish for a few days before being lobbed right at you for clarification.
 Requests that I can satisfy in less than 5 minutes will probably get done immediately.
-- I am on instant messenger channels like Slack, Whatsapp, Signal and Telegram but I don’t manage them as part of my GTD workflow.
+- I am on Slack, Whatsapp, Signal and Telegram but I don’t manage them as part of my GTD workflow.
 They are disjointed and ephemeral and I treat them as asynchronous.
 I might reply immediately, or I might not; I might forget about it, miss the notification, or dismiss the notification if I’m on personal time or it’s inconvenient.
 If it’s important and you require me to act, you should choose email.
 - For work-related IMs, please prefer Slack.
 If you're trying to escalate, start with Whatsapp.
 If it’s personal, I prefer Signal.
 If you need to grab my attention in real-time, contact me however you need to, including a phone call.
 - I don't check social platforms like LinkedIn or Twitter for messages, so don't bother trying to communicate with me there.